 Porto Alegre is the capital city of the state of Rio Grande do Sul, in southern Brazil.
 The city has a population of 1.51 million.
 Porto Alegre joined the BEA in 2016, and local BEA partners are coordinated by WRI Brazil.

 Porto Alegre’s Commitments to the BEA:

 - Policy: Launch a municipal fund for efficiency and renewable investment.

-- Project: Benchmark municipal and school buildings to prioritize buildings for investment.
+- Pilot Program: Benchmark municipal and school buildings to prioritize buildings for investment.

 Rajkot Municipal Corporation, India

 A rapidly-growing city that is a national leader in low emissions development planning, Rajkot is beginning to expand its activities on priority sectoral actions, including building efficiency.
 In 2016, Rajkot joined the BEA as a deep dive city.
 BEA partners in Rajkot are coordinated by ICLEI South Asia.